rundeck/docs/docs/learning/solutions/automated-diagnostics/getting-started.md

 For Process Automation environments, follow the steps below to download and import the Automated Diagnostics Jobs and Tours:
 #### Download the **Automated Diagnostics Solution package**.
-1. Download the latest release of the Automated Diagnostics Solution [here](https://github.com/rundeckpro/automated-diagnostics-project/releases/download/1.1/automated-diagnostics-1.1.zip).<br><br>
+1. Download the latest release of the Automated Diagnostics Solution [here](https://github.com/rundeckpro/automated-diagnostics-project/releases/download/v3/automated-diagnostics.jar).<br><br>
-2. Open the **.zip** file and there should be a .jar file inside the folder:
-   * **`automated-diagnostics-xxxxxxx.rdproject.jar`**

 #### Create a project in your Process Automation environment:
 1. Click the **P** in the upper left corner to navigate to the Main Dashboard <br><br>